eosplace/awesome-eos/README.md

 - [SuperOne](https://superone.io/) - Decentralized Exchange Platform.
 - [Tokenika](http://tokenika.io) - Created for building industrial-scale decentralized applications.
 It’s fast, scalable, flexible and usable.
 We aspire to contribute to the emerging EOS community by providing information & tools, and by developing dapps.
 - [Trade Stuff](https://www.tradestuff.com/) - This app revives the oldest method of trade, moneyless barter, by introducing solutions to challenges affecting the practical application of peer-to-peer barter today.
-- [Traffic Exchange Token](https://www.txtnet.io/) - A new protocol for the Advertising Economy powered by EOS.
+- [Traffic Exchange Token (TXT)](https://www.txtnet.io/) - A new protocol for the Advertising Economy powered by EOS.
 - [SuperOne](https://superone.io/) - Decentralized Exchange Platform.
 - [Uncloak](https://uncloak.io/) - Next Generation Cyber Security Threat Management
 - [UNICO](https://www.unico.global/) - "Cryptocollectibles as a Service" i.e. a platform to turn any digital content into limited-edition cryptocollectibles and sell them.